charbel30/canabuy/README.md

    (if it is press a in the terminal)

-   if you receive an error from the expoCLI after npm start in expo go. this caused from ReactNativePaper module
+   if you receive an error from the expoCLI after npm start in expo go. this is caused from the ReactNativePaper module

 ## Built With